dh-atlas/oai-publisher/docker/README.md

-# OAI Publisher Flask App
+# Docker for OAI Publisher Flask App in DH ATLAS PRIN Project

 This repository contains a Flask application based on the project [dh-atlas/oai-publisher](https://github.com/dh-atlas/oai-publisher).